 Texas Impact so far has characterized bathroom legislation as a distraction from critical issues facing Texas: during the regular session, lawmakers chose to debate bathroom bills instead of focusing on issues like the foster care system, school finance, and health care.
 No bathroom legislation passed during the regular session.

 Now, however, bathroom legislation is on the Governor’s call for the special legislation session starting July 18.
 No longer merely a distraction from other more urgent state priorities, bathroom legislation is a mandatory decision point for lawmakers.
 The legislation would pose a threat to vulnerable communities and the state’s economy, undermine local governance, and affirm discrimination.

-Bathroom bills are intended to discriminate against transgendered people.
+Bathroom bills are intended to discriminate against transgender people.

-Bathroom bills are intended to target transgendered individuals, requiring them to use public bathrooms that do not correspond to the gender with which they identify.
-By singling out transgendered individuals, such policies would expose them to increased risk of bullying and other threats, creating a less safe environment not only for the targeted individuals but for the larger community.
+Bathroom bills are intended to target transgender individuals, requiring them to use public bathrooms that do not correspond to the gender with which they identify.
+By singling out transgender individuals, such policies would expose them to increased risk of bullying and other threats, creating a less safe environment not only for the targeted individuals but for the larger community.

 Bathroom bills also are intended to preempt local anti-discrimination ordinances.
 Opponents of the bills say preemption of local ordinances is dismissive of the authority and wisdom of local elected officials and their constituents.
 If the state assumed control over local anti-discrimination decisions, it could impose rules that did not serve the best interests of local communities.